-The League of American Bicyclists Bicycle Friendly Community Program (BFC) ranks communities across the United States as Gold, Silver, Bronze and honorable mention.
+The League of American Bicyclists (LAB) Bicycle Friendly Community Program (BFC) ranks communities across the United States as Platinum, Gold, Silver, Bronze and honorable mention.

 - Platinum: Madison

-- Silver Appleton, Fitchburg, La Crosse, Milwaukee, Shorewood
+- Silver: Appleton, Fitchburg, La Crosse, Milwaukee, Shorewood, Stevens Point

-- Bronze Dane County, Eau Claire, Green Bay, Janesville, Kenosha County, Menasha, Menomonie, Middleton, Monona, Onalaska, River Falls, Sheboygan, Sheboygan County, Sturgeon Bay, Stevens Point, Wausau MPO
+- Bronze: Dane County, Eau Claire, Green Bay, Janesville, Kenosha County, Menasha, Menomonie, Middleton, Monona, Onalaska, River Falls, Sheboygan, Sheboygan County, Sturgeon Bay, Sun Prairie, Verona, Wausau MPO

 People on bicycles are an indicator species for vibrant, economically healthy communities where people want to live, work, do business and visit.
 Investments in bicycling yield tremendously high returns at a very small cost.
 Bicycling is such a cost-effective, simple solution for so many of today’s complicated problems, it’s no wonder communities across the state are working to make themselves more bicycle friendly.

 Here are some suggestions if your community is interested in applying for a Bicycle Friendly Community Award:

 - Begin by downloading and reading the Bicycle Friendly Community Overview.

 - Take a few minutes to evaluate your community with this quick Bicycle Friendly Community Scorecard.

 - Visit the League’s Application Portal.
 Please note the Bicycle Friendly Community application process is on hold until Fall 2022 when you may begin to the fill out the online application.
-It requires some research into demographics and infrastructure to complete.
+The process will require some research into demographics and infrastructure to complete.

 - Plan your strategy for pitching bicycle-friendly improvements.